William Weigel: Post-war career

 Colonel William Weigel and Major General Robert Lee Bullard, commander of the Second Corps Area.

 Weigel returned to his Regular Army rank of colonel on June 15, 1919, commanding the 17th Infantry Regiment at Camp Meade, Maryland, to August 22 when he began serving as chief of staff for the Second Corps Area at Governor's Island.
 On March 5, 1921, he was promoted to brigadier general and given command of the 2nd Brigade of the 1st Division at Camp Dix, which he held until February 1922 when he became the deputy commander of XII Corps, based in New York City.
 He was promoted to major general on November 20, 1924, and sent to Fort William McKinley in the Philippines to command the Philippine Division.
 In March 1927 he returned to the United States and served as head of public relations for the army in the headquarters of the Second Corps Area until his retirement on August 25, 1927.

 Later life and legacy

-Weigel died at Governors Island, New York, on March 4, 1936, and is buried in Arlington National Cemetery.
+Weigel died at the age of 72 at Governors Island, New York, on March 4, 1936, and is buried in Arlington National Cemetery.

 The USS General William Weigel is named for him.